JohannEid/awesome-wanchain/README.md

+# awesome-wanchain
+A collection of resources related to Wanchain

 # About

 Awesome-wanchain aims to be the hub to find useful information about the Wanchain network.
-The resources listed here can be both technical or high level.
-Please feel free to make pull requests wherever you feel important information is missing.
+__This document is intended to serve our community and we hope you will be able to contribute to it !
+If you find anything missing  please feel free to make a pull request.__

 # Overview Of Wanchain